 navigate the commercial world.

 Here's how you can help your child become ad-savvy:

 - Explore Admongo.gov with them — This site uses games and activities to help kids understand advertising from the inside out.
 Play the games with your kids, talk about the lessons they've learned, and celebrate with them when they make it to the top.

 Add to the fun by grabbing buddy icons, computer wall papers, printable bookmarks and other items at the Admongo downloads center.

 Want to check out what's there before you play with your child?
 Visit the text version of the site to view the content of the entire site.

 - Incorporate ad literacy concepts into your family conversation — Encourage the concepts of ad literacy in your daily discussions.
 The free tools, worksheets, and games at the Scholastic parents and kids site will tell you how.

-- Support Admongo in the classroom – Is your child in 5th or 6th grade?
+- Support Admongo in the classroom — Is your child in 5th or 6th grade?
 If their teacher is using the Admongo lesson plans from Scholastic in the classroom, use the family handouts to continue the conversation at home.
-If they aren't using the lesson plans, let them know about them – and why they're important.
-Even if your child is older or younger, they may still be interested - we've heard that students in grades ranging from 3-9 have enjoyed the lesson plans.
+If teachers aren’t using the lesson plans, talk to them.
+Let them know about the Admongo lesson plans and why they’re important.
+Even if your child is older or younger, they may still be interested — we've heard that students in grades ranging from 3-9 have enjoyed the lesson plans.